Skip to main content

 This is undoubtedly true of spray foam.
 There's spray polyurethane foam and injection foam.
 There are different depths and densities.
 And trickiest of all, there is open cell and closed cell foam.
 What does that even mean?
 If the names are so similar, could the difference be that significant?

-At South Central Services, we have installed closed cell and open cell spray foam insulation in hundreds of structures.
+At South Central Services, we have installed closed cell and open cell spray foam insulation in hundreds of structures in and around Greencastle, Pennsylvania.
 It's our job to advise customers on which foam–if any–is a good match for their needs.

 By the end of this article, you'll know: